nrbdi/JavaCriminals/README.md

 4. UserController
 Implements IUserController.
 Uses IUserRepository to interact with the database and process user-related requests.
+5. ICharacteristicsController
+Interface defining methods for handling characteristics-related operations from the user interface.
+Methods:
+String getCharacteristicsByVehicleId(int vehicleId): Retrieves characteristics details for a given vehicle ID.
+6. CharacteristicsController
+Implements ICharacteristicsController.
+Uses ICharacteristicsRepository to interact with the database and process characteristics-related requests.
+Methods:
+String getCharacteristicsByVehicleId(int vehicleId): Retrieves and formats characteristics for display.

 Application and Main Class:
 1. MyApplication